A

 Org settings

 TerraTrue uses your org settings to know more about how your organization works and what your data-privacy and security practices are.
 Org settings govern everything from integrations and customizations to user profiles and permissions.
-We use this information to auto-fill answers on launches and privacy worksheets, to determine who has access to which parts of TerraTrue, and to customize TerraTrue for your org’s needs.
+We use this information to auto-fill answers on Launches and Privacy Worksheets, to determine who has access to which parts of TerraTrue, and to customize TerraTrue for your org’s needs.
 Most org settings are visible only to TerraTrue users with elevated privileges.
 You can find the org settings in TerraTrue’s primary navigation bar, under the gear icon.

 P